 - 4.11 We may borrow by means of overdraft, term loans, bonds, securitisations, notes, leases, hire purchase, revolving credit facilities, EMTN notes or conditional sale agreements.
-Treasury Committee will scrutinise and approve these transactions. - 4.12 When considering whether to commit to borrowing funds, the Chief Finance Officer will take advice from our treasury advisors that considers the following information: - The interest bases permitted under the proposed facility - In the case of committed undrawn facilities, the proposed lender's credit rating and track record in the social housing market - The lender's interest rate margin - The all-in-cost of the financing proposals including all commitment, arrangement, and other fees, legal costs, valuation fees etc - Financial covenant requirements and any other restrictive undertakings required - Security requirements - Arrangements for drawings funds - Availability periods - Events of default - 4.13 Committed undrawn facilities which are to be used for calculating available liquidity must be with lenders who meet at least one of the following long-term credit ratings: - Standard & Poors: A- - Moodys: A3
+Treasury Committee will scrutinise and approve these transactions. - 4.12 When considering whether to commit to borrowing funds, the Chief Finance Officer will take advice from our treasury advisors that considers the following information: - The interest bases permitted under the proposed facility - In the case of committed undrawn facilities, the proposed lender's credit rating and track record in the social housing market - The lender's interest rate margin - The all-in-cost of the financing proposals including all commitment, arrangement, and other fees, legal costs, valuation fees etc - Financial covenant requirements and any other restrictive undertakings required - Security requirements - Arrangements for drawings funds - Availability periods - Events of default - 4.13 The Chief Finance Officer is authorised to exercise an extension option to a borrowing facility that have the option to extend by one or two years. - 4.14 Committed undrawn facilities which are to be used for calculating available liquidity must be with lenders who meet at least one of the following long-term credit ratings: - S&P: A- - Moody's: A3